 Leslie v Farrar Construction Ltd BLR 21, Court of Appeal

-We carried this case previously in our newsletters for 2016.
+We covered this case in our Newsletter in 2016.
 Farrar and Leslie had a deal whereby Farrar would design and construct housing on sites located, put through planning and acquired by Leslie.
 Each side’s costs would be deducted from the proceeds of sale and the profit balance shared 50:50.

-The key point in the Judge’s Decision was that Mr Leslie was not interested in asking for a breakdown of the billed costs, as long as the figure did not go beyond his budget and his outturn profit would still be a good one.
+The key point in the Judges decision was that Mr Leslie was not interested in asking for a breakdown of the build costs, as long as the figure did not go beyond his budget and his outturn profit would still be a good one.

-In other words, a mistake of law claim will only work if there is very close analysis of the facts, and you are confident of demonstrating that the party actually considered whether he was legally liable before taking the decision to pay up.
+In other words, a mistake of law claim will only work if on very close analysis of the facts, you are confident of demonstrating that the party did consider whether he was legally liable, before taking the decision to do so.